davebenson/doom4-walkthrough/README.md

 At the end of this area, you may catch a glance of the Field Drone flying away to the right.
 But go left to an area with Health and Armor, and the second CODEX ENTRY "Environments / The UAC".

 ## Mission 1: Fight 1.5: Just Across the Chasm
 Go back, and to the right where you saw the Field Drone; it's floating right ahead.
-Interact with it:  I tend to get Explosive Shot as it makes an upcoming challenge easier, but it isn't necessary.
+Interact with it:  I tend to get Charged Shot as it makes an upcoming challenge easier, but either (or none) can be used.

 You will come across some The Possesseds worshipping a corpse.
 There are 3 Possessed Soldiers around in the peripheries as well, and they will be join in the fun by some Imps that'll spawn, potentially close to you.